NormalReedus/cache-me-ousside/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Configuration
-`cache-me-ousside` can be configured with JSON5/JSON, environment variables, or CLI flags.
+`cache-me-ousside` can be configured with JSON, environment variables, or CLI flags.
 The three configuration methods can be used together (see the [usage section](#usage) for more details on how to use the configuration methods).

 If you are mixing configuration methods, the order of precedence is as follows:
 1. Command line flags
 2. Environment variables
-3. JSON5 configuration file
+3. JSON configuration file

-This means that if the same configuration option is specified more than once, the command line flag will be the one used if it is specified, otherwise the environment variable will be used if it is specified, otherwise the JSON5 configuration file will be used.
+This means that if the same configuration option is specified more than once, the command line flag will be the one used if it is specified, otherwise the environment variable will be used if it is specified, otherwise the JSON configuration file will be used.

-See the `config.example.json5` file for reference on how to use the JSON5 configuration file.
+See the `config.example.json` file for reference on how to use the JSON configuration file.
+Be aware that the example file contains comments to help you understand the configuration file, but this will not parse correctly if used with removing the comments.

 Use `cache-me-ousside --help` to see a list of all configuration options (flags and environment) in the terminal.